Roo-Amadou-CS-Comps/Main/README.md

 A detailed description of this project is located in the **Project Description** folder of this repository, which also contains a video demonstration of the tool and its interaction with our server.

+## Analysis of our tool

+TODO: ROO add stuff here

 ## License

 This repository and its contents are provided for **educational purposes and ethical hacking only**.
 Make sure you have permission from the network or system owners before testing.
 Unauthorized use is illegal and punishable by law.
 This project was developed for a senior thesis under **Professor Jeff Ondich** at **Carleton College**.
 Fall 2024.